milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Wikimedia_blog_privacy_policy.md

 How Do We Protect Your Data?

 We strive to protect your information from unauthorized access, use, or disclosure.
 We use a variety of physical and technical measures, policies, and procedures (such as access control procedures, network firewalls, and physical security) designed to protect our systems and your personal information.
-Unfortunately, there's no such thing as completely secure data transmission or storage, so we can't guarantee that our security will not be breached (by technical measures or through violation of our policies and procedures).
+Unfortunately, there is no such thing as completely secure data transmission or storage, so we cannot guarantee that our security will not be breached (by technical measures or through violation of our policies and procedures).

 Transfer of Information to the United States